Dr Elizabeth Peretz

 Elizabeth Peretz is currently working on aspects of the history of Barnett House, especially in the period 1913 - 1964.

-She holds a PhD in History from Middlesex University and has recently retired from a joint local government and primary care post as head of a small unit working to combine budgets and services for people with mental health problems, learning difficulties and older people at a local level.
+She holds a PhD in History from Middlesex University and is retired from a joint local government and primary care post as head of a small unit working to combine budgets and services for people with mental health problems, learning difficulties and older people at a local level.
+She is currently a board member of 'WeOwnIt', an online organisation which campaigns to bring public services into public ownership.

 Current interests:

-• A new program for individualised budgets (self directed support) in local social services.
+• A new programme for individualised budgets (self directed support) in local social services.

 • Pooled budgets and joint 'case management' for people with chronic illnesses in the community.